stevenvo780/gemini-function-calling-workshop/README.md

 ### App featutes
 - Register transaction by picture
 - Register transaction by text prompt
-- Use functional calling to receive the transaction data
+- Use function calling to receive the transaction data

 ## What you will learn?
 - **Gemini Basics**: How to integrate your app with Gemini AI SDK.